Continuity of Learning

 To ensure continuity of learning, teachers will have time to coordinate instruction and plan together.
 Planning periods will provide teachers who are working together to support a group of students (e.g. in person and all-remote, ICT, SETSS and, etc.) time to plan for a coordinated, seamless instructional approach.
 School staff will have time at the beginning of the day for coordinating instruction to address continuity of learning for all students (in-person and all-remote) and services/supports (e.g., SWDs, MLLs).
 This will take place for 30 minutes before the students’ instructional day begins.
 For example, teachers might be scheduled for 30 minutes for collaborative planning time from 8:00 AM – 8:30 AM, with students starting the school day at 8:30 AM.
 A menu of options will be shared for what this collaborative time may be used for, but an emphasis should be placed on the collaboration and planning between remote teachers and in-person teachers who share students.

 Families have the option of choosing to have their child attend school solely through remote learning.
 Families can choose full-time remote learning at any time, for any reason.
-Families who choose full-time remote learning will be able to reevaluate their choice during certain set time periods to change their preference and have their child receive in-person instruction instead
+Families who choose full-time remote learning will be able to reevaluate their choice during one set time period (November 2 – November 15, 2020) to change their preference and have their child receive in-person instruction instead for the remainder of the 2020-2021 school year.
+This will be the only window that families can opt-in to blended learning through the Learning Preference survey.

 Remote instruction for all students will include both synchronous and asynchronous instruction, with synchronous instruction occurring daily.